2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Progress Thus Far

-Dr. Chandarlapaty’s BCRF-funded research has advanced our understanding of how resistance to treatment develops in breast cancer.
-His team has uncovered several key findings in resistance to anti-HER2 and hormone receptor directed therapies, including a promising strategy to overcome CDK4/6 inhibitor resistance, which is currently under development for clinical use.
+Dr. Chandarlapaty’s team has uncovered several key findings in resistance to anti-HER2 and hormone receptor-directed therapies, including a promising strategy to overcome CDK4/6 inhibitor resistance, which is currently under development for clinical use.
 They also identified novel mutations in the hormone receptor that prevent a response to antiestrogen therapies.
 His team then tested newer antiestrogen drugs for overcoming this particular form of resistance with some success and will continue to optimize the treatment.
+In other studies, Dr. Chandarlapaty and his colleagues are currently studying a process breast cancer cells use to coopt viral defense mechanisms making them resistant to cancer treatment and ultimately to spread to other tissues.

 What’s next